pscally1005/pscally1005.github.io/_posts/archive/2024-05-02-mug-brownie.markdown

 - microwave
 Description: These mug brownies are perfect for when you want just 1 dessert instead of a whole pan.
 They're ultra gooey dark chocolate brownies without any added sugar, and contain less than 200 calories per mug.
 It takes only 5 minutes to make, and only dirties a mug and a spoon
 Instructions:
 - In a mug, mix together the oat flour and cocoa powder until fully combined.
 Add in the applesauce, milk, and syrup.
-Mix fully to form a thick batter<br><br>
+Mix fully to form a thick batter

 - Finely chop a square of unsweetened chocolate.
 Fold some into the batter, and top with the rest.
-Optionally top with flakey salt (or fold fine salt into the batter)<br><br>
+Optionally top with flakey salt (or fold fine salt into the batter)

 - Microwave on high for 1-2 minutes, or until just set on the top, but still gooey inside.
-Let cool for 2 minutes before eating<br><br>
+Let cool for 2 minutes before eating
 - <center><img src="/assets/Food/Healthier Dessert/Mug Brownie/mug-brownie-3.jpg" alt="" class="instruction-image"></center>
 ---